tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 </div>
 {% endhighlight %}

-If you're using JSFiddle, you'll have to click "Run".
-The background colour for the div should currently appear red.
+The background colour for the div should currently appear red (if you're using JSFiddle, you'll have to click "Run").
 Next, add the JavaScript:

 {% highlight js %}
 // use either 'averaged' or 'luminosity'